jsanti1975on/jas.digital.tools/math-is-fun/more-math/study-directory/01-Security-Basics/Sophisticated-Attacks-in-CybersecurityYouTubeLinks.md

 ![Side-Channel Attack Setup](https://github.com/user-attachments/assets/99eb0a08-b984-4dac-a674-3a46e0568985)

-> **Note**: This practical workflow demonstrates how attackers can exploit physical properties (such as power, EM emissions, or timing) to compromise cryptographic systems.
+> **Note**: This practical workflow demonstrates how attackers can exploit physical properties (power, EM emissions, or timing) to compromise cryptographic systems.
 The diagram above highlights the importance of securing not only cryptographic algorithms but also the hardware and environment in which they operate.

 ## Learn More: YouTube Resources